vtsuperdarn/DeepPredTEC/PredictTec/STResNet/README.md

 # ST-ResNet in Tensorflow

 A TensorFlow implementation of a deep learning based model, called Spatio-Temporal Residual Netwotk (ST-ResNet).
 It is an efficient predictive model that is exclusively built upon convolutions and residual links which are based on unique properties of spatio-temporal GPS TEC Maps data.
 More specifically, the residual neural network framework is used model the temporal closeness, period, and trend properties of the TEC Maps.
-These properties along with exogeneous variables like AU, AL, Sym and ASym indices factors are used to predict the future TEC Maps.
+These properties along with exogeneous variables like AU, AL, Sym and ASym indices are used to predict the future TEC Maps.

 ## Prerequisites